 The UN's Conference of the Parties (COP) is an annual global climate summit, during which action for climate policy is negotiated.
 The latest COP 24 took place in Katowice, Poland on December 3rd - 14th.

-How are private investors financing infrastructure — especially certain institutional investors, such as pension and insurance funds, which hold over $100 trillion?
-And can these investors can help achieve public goods, such as low or no carbon economies?
-An introduction to understanding global infrastructure projects.
+How are private investors financing infrastructure — especially institutional investors, such as pension funds, which hold over $100 trillion?
+And can these investors help achieve public goods, such no carbon economies?
+An introduction to global infrastructure projects.

 The Investment Plan for Europe, the Program for Infrastructure Development in Africa, and the Chinese Belt and Road Initiative all seek to promote infrastructure investment - but involve significant risks regarding environmental sustainability, social impacts, and unfavorable technological lock-ins for the next decades.